Our Stockton Child Visitation Lawyer Helps You Navigate Your Rights

 In the case of separation or divorce, parents must establish child custody and visitation rights.
 These serve to establish the role each parent will play in their child’s life, including where the child will live, how the child will be raised, and how often the child will see each parent.
 If you do not have physical custody of your child, you are typically entitled to visitation rights.
-To ensure you receive the time you deserve with your child, it is important to have the right representation on your side.
+To ensure you receive the time you deserve with your child, it is important to have the right Stockton child visitation lawyer on your side.
 Our legal team at MCJG is an invaluable resource for parents struggling with child custody and visitation rights.

 California Visitation Laws

 Visitation laws dictate how parents will spend time with their children after divorce.
 A parent may be granted physical or legal custody of any children.
 Physical custody dictates where the child will live, and legal custody relates to the child’s upbringing.
 Parents who do not have physical custody of their child, also known as noncustodial parents, are often granted visitation rights.
 There are three forms of visitation:

 - Scheduled visitation: The court establishes a visitation schedule to prevent conflicts between parents.
 This details the days and times that the child will be with each parent.